Industry and workforce

 Industrial workforce skills and training

-The Optimal Pathway for Australia to acquire a conventionally-armed, nuclear-powered submarine capability will create around 20,000 direct jobs over the next 30 years across industry, the Australian Defence Force and the Australian Public Service
+The Optimal Pathway for Australia to acquire a conventionally-armed, nuclear-powered submarine capability will create around 20,000 direct jobs over the next 30 years across industry, the Australian Defence Force and the Australian Public Service.

 Traineeships